api3dao/old-api3-docs/docs/airnode/v0.3/reference/packages/validator.md

-                                airnode specification format [string] [required] -s, --specification, --specs  Path to specification file that will be validated                    [string] [required]
+                                airnode specification format [string] [required] -s, --specification, --specs  Path to specification file that will be validated                    [string] [required] -i, --interpolate             Path to .env file that will be interpolated with specification                           [string]
 ```

 For the `--template` argument use one of the following values which are